voxel51/eta/modules_dev_guide.md

 - `info`: a spec containing basic information about the module

-- `inputs`: a list of specs describing each input data-related field that the module expects in it's configuration file
+- `inputs`: a list of specs describing each input data-related field that the module expects in its configuration file

-- `outputs`: a list of specs describing each output data-related field that the module expects in it's configuration file
+- `outputs`: a list of specs describing each output data-related field that the module expects in its configuration file

-- `parameters`: a list of specs describing additional parameters that the module expects in it's configuration file
+- `parameters`: a list of specs describing additional parameters that the module expects in its configuration file

 The `info` spec contains the following fields: